imsmith/imsmith.github.io/_drafts/2022-06-18-the-three-legged-stool-of-leadership.md

 Authority is never absolute.
 It flows from either consent or coercion.
 Coercive authority is authority obtained by force and maintained through fear.
 Concentual authority is authority that emerges from a group and is maintained through trust.

+The barometer of leadership, and of leaders, is to ask followers about the balance of fear and trust they have in the leaders; "Do you trust your leader to do what is best for you?"; "Are you afraid of your leader?".